Self phase-matched broadband amplification with a left-handed Josephson transmission line: Equation of Motion for Left-Handed J-TWPA

 As shown in Fig.~\ref{Fig:design} the primary difference, between a left-handed Josephson transmission line (JTL) and the previous TWPAs designs designs based on right-handed JTL, is the exchange of the inductive ($L_{J}$) and capacitive ($C$) elements to be the parallel and series impedance elements in the transmission line respectively.
 The additional shunt capacitance $C_{J}$ denotes the intrinsic Josephson capacitance.
 The corresponding linear dispersion relation for the line is given by [Fig~\ref{Fig:fig2}(a)],

 where $a$ denotes the size of a unit cell, $\omega_m$ is the frequency of the propagating wave, $\omega_J = 1/\sqrt{L_{J}C_{J}}$ is the Josephson plasma frequency that sets the cut-off frequency of the JTL waveguide, and $\omega_{0} = 1/\sqrt{L_{J}C}$ is frequency corresponding to $k_{m}a=1$.
-It is worthwhile to note that in a left-handed JTL wave and energy propagation are in opposite directions, given the sign difference between the wave and group velocity in such a line,
+It is worthwhile to note that in a left-handed JTL the directions of wave and energy propagation are anti-parallel, given the sign difference between the wave and group velocities,